watir/nerodia/docs/source/index.rst

 API Documentation
 =================

-For specific documentation of Nerodia's API, :ref:`please see the Nerodia Documentation <api-documentation>`
+For specific documentation of Nerodia's API, `please see the Nerodia Documentation <http://nerodia.readthedocs.io/en/latest/>`.